ids/cluster-builder/README.md

 > __DRS__ must be turned __off__ when deploying with __cluster-builder__ to a vSphere/ESXi environment as the toolset currently expects VMs to be on the ESXi hosts specified in the deployment configuration file.
 A future version will support a vSphere API based deployment option that will leverage and enable functionality such as DRS.
 While DRS must be turned _off_ during current deployments, it can be turned back on when cluster deployment is complete (which usually only takes a few minutes).
 This may result in the loss of post-deployment _cluster-control_ capabilities after VMs have been relocated, but should not affect cluster operations or management that relies on SSH.
 On the up side, you don't need vCenter to perform __cluster-builder__ deployments.
 Free ESXi will do nicely.

+> Each variant starts in the **node-packer** and uses _packer_ to build a base VMX/OVA template image from distribution iso.

 ### Docker Swarm Cluster Types

 * photon-swarm